Inventory Management Guide: Everything Brands & Sellers Need to Know

 Implementing a good inventory management system is critical to the success of companies of all sizes, yet too many small businesses use outdated practices or neglect tracking their inventory levels altogether.
 Inventory management isn’t solely about your finished goods; it’s about accounting for your company’s cash flow, labor, and overall assets.

-With a viable system for inventory management in place, your company can maximize its operations and experience exponential growth across all departments.
+With a viable system for inventory management in place, your company can optimize supply chain management, get better at managing inventory, and experience exponential growth across all departments.

 Ensuring product availability goes hand-in-hand with optimizing your fulfillment potential, and thankfully, ecommerce inventory management supports both of these objectives.
 With proper inventory tracking, your team will know exactly how the inventory is moving, meaning you won’t miss crucial sales or ruin a customer’s experience because you’re unable to complete their order.

-Inventory management apps and systems allow you to account for buffer stock, which you can use for order fulfillment while you wait on additional shipments.
-This will prevent you from running out of stock (though that's not always the worst thing, see our article on out of stock vs. back to stock) What’s more, inventory management helps guarantee orders are fulfilled on time, which keeps your customers happy as well as benefiting your company’s sales performance as a whole.
+Inventory management systems and apps allow you to account for buffer stock, which you can use for order fulfillment while you wait on additional shipments.
+This will prevent you from running out of stock (though that's not always the worst thing, see our article on out of stock vs. back to stock) What’s more, order management helps meet customer demand by ensuring that orders are fulfilled on time.
+This keeps your customers happy and translates to better sales performance as a whole.

 Your products are the core of what you do, but if you’re not tracking your inventory counts, you run the risk of incurring excess inventory and unnecessary costs that can negatively affect your bottom line.
 One benefit of inventory management not to be overlooked is how it reduces costs by offering a detailed look at your stock levels, thus helping to maintain the right amount of product, avoid mispicks, and other shipping mistakes that can be time-consuming to rectify.
 Using vendor managed inventory can also benefit your business and avoid some of the mistakes stated above.